Azure/azure-cosmos-client-engine/docs/FFIAndMemorySafety.md

 Every type passed in or out of C API functions must be FFI-safe.
 This means that every value must be represented in a way that is compatible with C.
-We break this down into three categories:
+We break this down into several categories:

 1. **Primitive types**: These are the basic types that are natively supported by C, such as `unsigned long`, `int`, `float`, etc.
    These types are directly compatible with C and can be passed in and out of C functions without any issues.